To properly support social distancing throughout campus, the following will be implemented:

 - Classroom Locations: We will only utilize classrooms and meeting spaces that allow for social distancing.

 - Lunch: SRA has temporarily suspended use of its two cafeterias.
 Lunch will be held in Alumni Hall, as the gym offers wide open space and some of the best air circulation on campus.
-80 tables were purchased to allow two students per table with a 6-8’ space between.
+Eighty tables were purchased to allow two-three students per table with a 3-6’ space between.
 The food service provider has developed thorough plans for safe and effective service.
 Students are reminded to be mindful of the distancing when in line.
 Vending machines and microwaves will not be available for use as it is not possible to properly disinfect them between use.

-- Guests & Visitors: Guests and visitors (including parents) will not be permitted on campus until further notice.
+- Guests & Visitors: Guests and visitors (including parents) are permitted on campus on a very limited basis.
 Parents picking their child up during the school day should wait in their car and call the office; your child will come to you.
 Once the school year is underway, we will reevaluate this policy for tours and shadow visits with the admissions office.

 In order to help mitigate the spread of the virus, the following has been implemented: